Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 - The main colors were chosen based on the colors used in the main background of the whole game.
 For purposes of not distracting attention, the main background was dimmed and unfocused.
 - Images used for game cards are colorful, for this reason everything else was chosen to be dimmed, no bright colors, no multi-colored areas or elements
 - Backgrounds for all the main modals, game boards, buttons, where chosen using [ColorSpace website](https://mycolor.space/).
-- The starting color for colour pallette used for backgrounds & other game elements was a color of one card suits on the main background: #c5a304.
+- The starting color for colour palette used for backgrounds & other game elements was a color of one card suits on the main background: #c5a304.

 <img src="assets/images/readme/backgound_pallette.jpg" alt="Color Palette" style="margin: 0 10px; align-self: center;" width="60%"/>